James Price Point

 Broome has a resident population of about 15,000 and around 1,500 locals joined a no-gas community rally last year.

-In terms of social impact, imagine what the arrival of up to 8,000 workers will do for the local community – from pressure on housing availability and skyrocketing rents, to crowding out fishing spots and ruining the image of unspoiled coastline that is central to the Kimberley/Broome tourism brand, the impact would be huge.
+In terms of social impact, the arrival of up to 8,000 workers would have been a disaster for the local community – from pressure on housing availability and skyrocketing rents, to crowding out fishing spots and ruining the image of unspoiled coastline that is central to the Kimberley/Broome tourism brand, the impact would have been huge.

-The Australian Government can choose to industrialise the Kimberley or protect it as one of the earth’s special places, an awe inspiring part of the world that has been compared to the Amazon and Antarctica.
+The community choose to protect the Kimberley as one of the earth’s special places, an awe inspiring part of the world that has been compared to the Amazon and Antarctica.